uber-go/guide/style.md

 ### Avoid `init()`

 Avoid `init()` where possible.
-At a minimum, all code within `init()` should:
+When `init()` is unavoidable or desirable, code should attempt to:

 1. Be completely deterministic, regardless of program environment or invocation.
-2. Be completely self-contained within the program.
-3. Not depend on side-effects of other `init()` functions.
+2. Avoid depending on the ordering or side-effects of other `init()` functions.
-4. Be able to run in any order.
-While `init()` ordering is well-known, code can change, and thus `init()` functions that rely on specific sequencing make code brittle and error-prone.
+   While `init()` ordering is well-known, code can change, and thus relationships between `init()` functions can make code brittle and error-prone.
-5. Not access or manipulate global or environment state, such as machine information, environment variables, working directory, program arguments/inputs, etc.
+3. Avoid accessing or manipulating global or environment state, such as machine information, environment variables, working directory, program arguments/inputs, etc.
-6. Not perform I/O, including both filesystem, network, and system calls.
+4. Avoid I/O, including both filesystem, network, and system calls.

 Code that cannot satisfy these requirements likely belongs as a helper to be called as part of `main()` (or elsewhere in a program's lifecycle), or be